laaksomavrick/devblog/content/blog/aws-waf-protect-against-unexpected-cloud-costs/index.md

 You _can_ set an alert to notify you of these events - but what if you're asleep?
 Or if the damage has been done within a five minute interval?

-Given I operate technoblather on AWS, I wanted to see if there was a way I could kibosh this nightmare scenario and consequently sleep soundly.
+Given I operate technoblather on AWS, I wanted to see if there was a way I could kibosh this nightmare scenario with my technical chops and consequently sleep soundly.

 ## There's a service for that